Surviving the Hum

 In order to save you a lot of time and frustration if you are suffering from sleep deprivation caused by ILFN or the Hum I would strongly encourage you NOT to attempt to resolve this issue with noise

 complaints or trying to make someone in Governement aware in hopes of resolving the issue quickly.
-Help is not coming.
-Many people spend critical days and weeks with false hopes of resolution.
-Again
+For the time being, help is not coming.
+Many people spend critical days and weeks with false hopes

 If you are someone like me and moving away isn't an option that you will need to find another solution as quickly as possible.
 The goal here is to find a way to get some meaningful rest as soon as